|

 at the center depends on the criminal.
 They have choices.
 If he should try to escape from the center, he will be put into

+a confined facility.
 "He will stay in the center for 180 days maximum.
 The family court will

 not disclose his motivation for the murder and how he committed the murder.
 Adult criminals who kill someone after kidnapping